 - Works out of the box on every version of Microsoft Windows.

 UCRT (Universal C Runtime) is a newer version which is also used by Microsoft Visual Studio by default.
 It should work and behave as if the code was compiled with MSVC.

 - Better compatibility with MSVC, both at build time and at run time.

 - It is included as part of the operating system in Windows 10 or later, and Windows Server 2016 or later.
-For older Windows versions, you have to provide it yourself or depend on the user having it installed.
+For older Windows versions, you have to provide it explicitly or depend on the user having it installed.
 More information about that can be found in UCRT deployment.